Categories

 Amen.”

-“Three days now I have been staying away from bars and drinks… Normally, I would be shaking uncontrollably for my dose!
+“Three days now I have been staying away from bars and drinks…

 Now, however, I have not had a “drink” for three days, and I am not shaking.
 I am at peace.
-I can keep it up!

-With God’s help, I did the “impossible”, since for me, this was impossible.
+With God’s help, I did the “impossible”!

 God had changed me from within:

-And I am eternally grateful to this elderly, white-haired lady, Mrs Broekman, who pushed everyone around so that I may be introduced to the Saviour of my soul…
+And I am also eternally grateful to this elderly, white-haired lady, Mrs Broekman, who pushed everyone around so that I may be introduced to the Saviour of my soul…

 Studying the Bible

-As soon as I became a follower of Yeshua, (that is “Jesus”, in Hebrew) I bought myself a Bible and read it for hours every day.
-Actually, I never stopped studying it daily ever since…
+As soon as I became a follower of Yeshua, (that is “Jesus”, in Hebrew) I bought myself a Bible and spent hours every day reading it…

 I was thirsty, very thirsty to know everything about my newly found Lord and his teachings.